-We have added features in Analytify that makes it GDPR Compliance for our EU customers.
+We have added features in Analytify that make it GDPR Compliance for our EU customers.
 Following are the features that can make this happen.

-Under the GDPR, an IP address is considered to PII (Personally Identifiable Information).
-Even Google Analytics never show IP address in reporting but Google Analytics does use it for the Geolocation data.
+Under the GDPR, an IP address is considered PII (Personally Identifiable Information).
+Even Google Analytics never shows IP address in reporting but Google Analytics does use it for the Geolocation data.

-To make your site full GDPR compatible.
-We recommend to turn on the Anonymize IP settings from Analytify.
+To make your site fully GDPR compatible.
+We recommend turning on the Anonymize IP settings from Analytify.